mbustamanter/ssg-blog/matder1.md

 # Matrix Derivatives, Part I
 Here I will explain how to compute particular cases of matrix derivatives using tensor notation.
-First a simple and quite intuitive rule for determining derivatives of matrix components with respect to an arbitrary matrix component is stated.
+First, a simple and quite intuitive rule for determining derivatives of matrix components with respect to an arbitrary matrix component is stated.
 $$